LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

 Programs are sets of instructions.
 They implement Algorithms.

+An algorithm is a step-by-step set of instructions for doing something.

+**Example:** Imagine you had to tell a robot how to make a grilled cheese sandwich.
+You would need to give it very specific instructions like this:

+> 1. Collect the following items before cooking:
+>    - 2 slices of bread
+>    - 2 teaspoons of butter
+>    - 2 slices of cheese
+>    - 1 teaspoon of whole grain mustard
+> 2. Spread one side of each slice of bread with butter.
+> 3. Spread a thin layer of mustard on one slice of bread.
+> 5. Place both slices of cheese on top of the mustard.
+> 9. Heat a frying pan over medium heat.
+> 10. Place the sandwich in the pan and cook until both sides are golden brown and cheese is melted.

 ## Three control structures

 - Sequence – we will learn this first